-- 2. To provide accurate and complete information without misrepresentation or omission concerning needs and resources.
-To cooperate fully and completely in answering all questions asked by the Welfare Director, including providing information regarding all legally liable relatives (RSA 165:19).
-Refusing to answer all questions asked by the Welfare Director relevant to the applicant's receipt of assistance may result in a denial of the requested assistance; - 3.
+- 1. To submit an Application for Assistance, all releases of information signed, or an Intake Form if a recent Application for Assistance is on file, including any supporting documentation, that is complete, accurate and truthful in all respects and to comply with all requirements set forth in each Notice of Decision, for example, client must provide proof of all household income and dated receipts for all - 2.
+To provide accurate and complete information without misrepresentation or omission concerning needs and resources.
+To cooperate fully and completely in answering all questions asked bythe Welfare Director, including providing information regarding all legally liable relatives (RSA 165:19).
+Refusing to answer all questions asked by the Welfare Director relevant to the applicant'sreceipt of assistance may result in a denial of the requested assistance; - 3.
 To report to the Welfare Director, within three (3) working days, any and all changes in circumstances, particularly the receipt of any financial resources from any source; - 4.
 To apply for and accept any benefit or resource (public or private) that reduces or eliminates the need for local General Assistance upon application and within seven (7) days after the date of the interview: - 5.
-To cooperate fully and completely with the Welfare Director in verifying all information that has been provided and is necessary to determine eligibility; and to notify the Welfare Director, within three (3) working days, of any changes which differ from the information provided on the Application For Assistance or on the Intake Form; - 6.
+To cooperate fully and completely with the Welfare Director inverifying all information that has been provided and is necessaryto determine eligibility; and to notify the Welfare Director, within three (3) working days, of any changes which differ from the information provided on the Application for Assistance or on the Intake Form; - 6.
 To keep all appointments as scheduled unless a verifiable emergency prevents keeping the scheduled appointment.
-In such an event, promptly providing verifiable documentation of the emergency; - 7.
-To provide records and other required information and access to such records and information, when requested; - 8.
-To provide the Town's medical information form which has been completed by a medical doctor or physician's assistant as to the level of work that can be performed by the client if claiming an inability to work due to medical problems; - 9.
-To immediately report the theft and/or loss of any money, voucher or other valuable property to the appropriate entity and/or law enforcement authority and to the Welfare Director with proof of the report to law enforcement. - 10.
+In suchan event, promptly providing verifiable documentation of the emergency; - 7.
+To provide records and other required information and access tosuch records and information, when requested; - 8.
+To provide the Town's medical information form which has been completed by a medical doctor or physician's assistant as to thelevel of work that can be performed by the client if claiming an inability to work due to medical problems; - 9.
+To immediately report the theft and/or loss of any money, voucher or other valuable property to the appropriate entity and/or law enforcement authority and to the Welfare Directorwith proof of the report to law enforcement. - 10.
 To diligently search for employment.
 At least one-half of the documented employment contacts must be made in person;